-School Loans Scheme
+School and Preschool Loans Scheme

-The South Australian Government School Loans Scheme provides an alternative or additional source of funding for eligible organisations and projects, either in lieu of a grant, or for eligible entities to source their co-contribution to a project.
+The South Australian Government School and Preschool Loans Scheme provides an alternative or additional source of funding for eligible organisations and projects, either in lieu of a grant, or for eligible entities to source their co-contribution for a project.
+The next round of the loans scheme will open on 1 May and close 31 July 2025.

-The state government has made available low interest loans of amounts between \$500,000 and \$10 million to deliver eligible infrastructure through the School Loans Scheme.
+Low interest loans of between \$500,000 and \$10 million are available to deliver eligible infrastructure projects.

-Applicants may be eligible to fund part or all their project under the School Loans Scheme provided they meet the required eligibility criteria.
-For more information on eligibility and dates for an open round (if applicable), visit the School Loans Scheme webpage.
+Non-government schools and not-for-profit early childhood education and care services may be eligible to fund part or all their project under the loans scheme provided they meet the required eligibility criteria.
+For more information on eligibility visit the School and Preschool Loans Scheme webpage.

-There are two ways in which the Flying Start Infrastructure Grants can work with the School Loans Scheme:
+There are two ways in which the Flying Start Infrastructure Grants can work with the loans scheme:

 - Eligible applicants may seek a loan to source, in part or in full, their co-contribution to preschool spaces or the funding required to deliver spaces for children aged under 3 in a long day care facility. - Eligible applicants may seek to be considered for a loan, if they are unsuccessful for a Flying Start Infrastructure Grant.
-If a round is open under the School Loans Scheme, an applicant can nominate to be dual assessed, meaning they will be considered for the School Loans Scheme concurrently with the Flying Start Infrastructure Grant.
-Otherwise, unsuccessful applicants can seek funding under the School Loans Scheme in any future rounds.
+Applicants can nominate to be dual assessed, meaning they will be considered for the loans scheme concurrently with the Flying Start Infrastructure Grant.
+Otherwise, unsuccessful applicants can seek funding under the loans scheme in any future rounds.